 A. There are two types of connections for TTY and TDD devices: direct connection and acoustic coupling.
 The preferred method is a direct connection, where a TTY with an RJ-11 analog line option is plugged directly into a Cisco foreign exchange station (FXS) port.
 A TTY or TDD device can also connect by acoustic coupling, where the phone handset is placed onto a coupling device on the TTY or TDD.

 Q. How do I get more information about the Cisco Accessibility Initiative?

-A. Refer to the information throughout this Website or contact the Cisco
+A. Refer to the information throughout this Website or contact Cisco Accessibility.

 Q. What Hearing Aid Compatible (HAC) headsets are available for use with the Cisco IP Phone?